bbyars/mountebank/README.md

 There are a number of [command line options](https://www.mbtest.org/docs/commandLine) if you need to customize mountebank.

-### Mountebank as a system daemon

-You can also configure mountebank to run as a unix system daemon.
-A sample ansible playbook and systemd configuration file is available [here](https://github.com/bbyars/mountebank/tree/master/scripts/install) (Tested on RHEL7 and Centos7).

 ## Learn More

 After installing and running, view the docs in your browser at <http://localhost:2525>, or visit the